margusmuru/Spring-Java21-security/README.md

 ```
 If JWT token is valid, final step is to verify it is not blacklisted in Redis.
 If not, user is authenticated.

+## logout endpoint
+UserController now has an endpoint `/logout` that logs out the user.
+What happens:
+- JWT token is invalidated by adding it to the blacklist in Redis
+- refresh-token is invalidated by deleting it from the database.

 Thats it, authentication works.

+# Verify scenarios
+Here are some scenarios to validate logic.
+## User logs in and can access `/students`endpoint
+- /login
+- /students
+- success
+## User is not logged in and cannot access `/students`endpoint
+- invalid/missing JWT token in headers
+- /students
+- 403 error
+## User logs in, calls `/refresh-token`, old tokens do not work
+- /login
+- /refresh-tokens
+- *using old JWT token in headers* /students
+- 403 error
+- *using old refresh-token* /refresh-token
+- error